Nonadiabatic instanton rate theory beyond the golden-rule limit: Application to model systems

-Our results so far suggest that \eqn{eq:k4-therm} evaluated semiclassically provides a reliable indicator of whether a reaction is in the golden-rule limit (as long as the rate is not dominated by diffusive motion through the barrier region).
-The GR rate, $\kgr$, should be an accurate approximation to the exact rate if $\lvert \kf / \kgr \rvert \ll 1$.
-When this condition is not satisfied, we may use $\kf$ to correct the GR approximation, but first we have to address the convergence of the series in \eqn{eq:k-series}, which cannot in general be guaranteed.
-Slowly convergent and divergent series are a common feature of asymptotic analysis, and there exist several series acceleration techniques that can yield high-accuracy approximations to the true values of functions represented in this fashion, given a limited number of terms.
-One widely used approach is Pad\'{e} summation, which represents the target function as a ratio of two polynomials (see \onlinecite[Chapter~8.3 in Ref.][]{BenderBook}).
-This ratio is called a Pad\'{e} approximant.
-To quote from \Refx{BenderBook}, ``Pad\'{e} approximants often work quite well, even beyond their proven range of applicability.''
-In the spirit of this quote, we do not attempt to prove that Pad\'{e} summation of \eqn{eq:k-series} converges to the exact result, and use it as a heuristic means of extending the range of coupling strengths at which our new theory gives reasonable predictions.
-For the series truncated at $\mathcal{O}(\lambda^4)$, the diagonal Pad\'{e} approximant~is
+Our results so far imply that \eqn{eq:k4-therm} evaluated semiclassically provides a reliable indicator of whether a reaction is in the golden-rule limit (as long as the rate is not dominated by diffusive motion through the barrier region).
+The GR rate, $\kgr$, should be a reliable approximation to the full (non-perturbative) rate only if $\lvert \kf / \kgr \rvert \ll 1$.
+When this condition is not satisfied, we may attempt to correct the GR approximation using the Pad\'{e}-summed expression, as discussed in \sec{sec:pade}.